Goldside543/goldspace/Documentation/usermanual.md

 # Preface
 Hello, and welcome to the Goldspace User Manual!
 This manual is intended for use by the general public.
-If you are a developer, see the upcoming dev manual.
+If you are a developer, see the developer manual.

 # Chapter I: Installing Goldspace
 USB DRIVE: You'll typically use a program such as Rufus to make a bootable USB drive.
 Luckily, Goldspace happens to come in the form of a bootable ISO!
 Just follow the instructions in Rufus, and you'll be on your way! <br>